 The core topics cover both human and physical geography with an emphasis on developing a higher level understanding of how different processes fit together to produce unique landforms, places and processes.
 In each area of study you will learn models of movement from tectonic plates and sediment to people and perceptions of place.
 You will assess the values and attitudes of decision makers, consider your own attitudes to the issues being studied and support your learning of ideas through the study of specific case studies.

 - Coastal systems and landscapes

 - Changing places

 During the last eight weeks you will learn a range of fieldwork and analytical skills.
 You will begin your independent investigation.
 A unique title must be chosen and developed.
 Most students will complete their fieldwork in Aberystwyth.

-In year two you will build on your knowledge from the first year to develop a deeper understanding of two of the world’s most pressing and dramatic phenomena.
+In year two you will build on your knowledge from the first year to develop a deeper understanding of three of the world’s most pressing and dramatic phenomena.
 YOu will learn to evaluate complex data and to express your opinions in an itelligent manner on matters such as claimte change, food security, population control and globalisation.

 - Water and carbon cycles